obissick/GaleraSQL/README.md

 * python-pip
 * argparse (install with pip)
 * tabulate (install with pip)
+* paramiko (install with pip)
 * mysql-connector=2.1.6 (install with pip)

+__Commands:__ Avaliable Commands
+    show galera (status | version) - Show status of each node in the cluster. restart galera nodes - restart mysql process on all nodes in rolling fashion. update galera nodes - update database software on all nodes in rolling fashion.

 __Usage:__ GaleraSQL Example